 Three Lakes Region

-The lake of Neuchâtel was in the nineteenth century very popular with (English) tourists because of the beautiful view of the Alps and, from the construction of the railway, the excellent accessibility.
+The lake of Neuchâtel was in the nineteenth century very popular.
+Many (English) tourists appreciated the view of the Alps and, after the construction of the railway, the excellent accessibility.

-The Mönch, Jungfrau, Eiger and a little further away the Mont Blanc and Les Dents du Midi are and were the witnesses.
+The Mönch, Jungfrau, Eiger, the Mont Blanc and Les Dents du Midi were and are the (far away) witnesses.